ACT: Claimant NOT Paid, Prepares and Serves Adjudication Application

 Two (2) identical copies of the adjudication application must be prepared and served by the claimant on Adjudicate Today within 10 business days after the expiry of 5 business days from service of the second opportunity [s.19(2)] notice.
 As the Act requires Adjudicate Today to serve the adjudication application on the respondent, the second copy of the adjudication application is served on the respondent.

 An adjudication application must:

-- Be in writing addressed to Adjudicate Today (or other ANA), requesting the nomination of an adjudicator;
+- Be in writing addressed to Adjudicate Today requesting the nomination of an adjudicator;

 - Attach a copy of the payment claim and the second opportunity [s19(2)] notice;

 - Include a copy of the contract or all relevant contract terms and conditions.
 This may be a formal contract document, an exchange of letters, a quotation, an acceptance or a record of an oral agreement under which the payment claim is made.